 You can add your drone business details to one of the many UAV directories but if the website isn’t being promoted enough to bring you new clients then your subscription could be wasted.

 You can start tweeting, create a Facebook page, and upload shots to Instagram.
-You can open as many social media accounts as you like but how much time can you spare each week to spend on these tasks?
+You can open as many accounts as you like but how much time can you spare each week to spend on these tasks?
 Do you know the best times to post?